Akshay-ch-203/Django-users-learn/Docs/Django_db_relations.md

 ---

+Execute a py script from django shell using the manage.py, `$ ./manage.py shell < sample.py`.
+That assigns the settings automatically

 ## 1. [One to One](https://docs.djangoproject.com/en/3.1/topics/db/examples/one_to_one/)

 One row of table A linked with one row of table B, (normal :) - hus-wife analogy)\